Shingo Takagi: New Japan Pro-Wrestling

-Junior Heavyweight division (2018–2019)
+Joining Los Ingobernables de Japón and Junior Heavyweight division (2018–2019)

 Takagi made his surprise debut for New Japan Pro-Wrestling (NJPW) during the King of Pro-Wrestling event on October 8, 2018, joining the Los Ingobernables de Japón (LIJ) faction.
 At Wrestle Kingdom 13 on January 4, 2019, Takagi teamed with Bushi to win the IWGP Junior Heavyweight Tag Team Championship from Suzuki-gun (Yoshinobu Kanemaru and El Desperado).
 However, Takagi and Bushi later lost the tag team championship to Roppongi 3K (Sho and Yoh) at NJPW's 47th Anniversary Show on March 6.
 At the G1 Supercard on April 6, Takagi competed in the Honor Rumble, but the match was won by Kenny King.

 From May to June, Takagi participated in the 2019 Best of Super Juniors tournament in the A Block.
 He defeated all of his opponents in the A Block, becoming the first person to go undefeated in the tournament, and he also set a new record for most points scored in the tournament, with 18.
 This allowed him to advance to the tournament final against B Block winner Will Ospreay, where he was defeated, in what was Takagi's first pinfall loss in NJPW.